FooterManDev/ExampleKubeJSAddon/README.md

 After cloning, you can remove the `.git` directory from the mod to initialize your own Github repository.

 **2. Open with your favorite Integrated Development Environment (IDE)**
 * For IntelliJ IDEA, open the cloned mod folder, and run gradle task `ideaSyncTask` to generate run configurations for IDEA.
 Alternatively you can run gradle task `runClient` to start the game.
-**Note**: This may not work currently with Loom 1.5!
 * For VSCode, you have to open the cloned mod folder, and run gradle task `vscode` to generate launch tasks for VSCode.
 Alternatively you can run gradle task `runClient` to start the game.
 * For Eclipse... ehh not really sure, but there is a gradle task for eclipse, called `eclipse`.
 I have no further info.